ivanclay/olx_react_clone/README.md

-# olx_react_clone
+# OLX React Clone

-Um "clone" do site OLX como forma de estudar Reactjs.
+A "clone" of the OLX website as a way to study Reactjs.